 - New York: 6.7%

 Interestingly, the five states that topped this list are identical to the top five states that have the highest numbers of small businesses across the nation in the same year.
 States with big cities like California and New York may be the base of many grand, successful enterprises, but 99.8% of businesses in these states are in fact small businesses with less than 500 employees.

-As we took a closer look at state-specific figures in the 2022 Small Business Profiles, we found something more intriguing.
+We found something more intriguing as we took a closer look at state-specific figures in the 2022 Small Business Profiles.

 On the other hand, states that did not contribute much to the outsourcing contract sales were found to have lower ratios of small businesses with no employees.
-This indirectly proves that small businesses with fewer employees are more likely to outsource business functions.
+Small businesses with fewer employees are more likely to outsource business functions.

 “Small businesses sometimes struggle with meeting the demands of new and existing customers, especially when dealing with goods.”
 Chad Price, the Founder of an Inc. 5000 company Kettlebell Kings states.
 “In that case, it is better to outsource to another company to obtain parts of or the entire batch of goods you need.”

-Since the pandemic, a growing number of talented entrepreneurs took on the quest of owning and managing their own businesses alone.
-As the number of these small businesses is expected to increase in 2023, the outsourcing market is sure to follow.
+Since the pandemic, many talented entrepreneurs have taken on the quest of owning and managing their own businesses alone.
+As these small businesses are expected to increase in 2023, the outsourcing market is sure to follow.

 Outsourcing for Creativity

 Our findings indicate that the following business functions were the most popular for small businesses to outsource in 2022:

 - Design: 10.6%